DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 In this tutorial you will learn how to open a dataset and inspect it, then choose a subset of the data to download.

-As previously discussed we know that a "DKIST dataset" is comprised of many files, including an ASDF and many FITS files.
+As previously discussed we know that a "DKIST dataset" is comprised of multiple files, including an ASDF and many FITS files.
 The user tools represent all these files with the {obj}`dkist.Dataset` class.

 A `Dataset` object is constructed from the ASDF file for that dataset.